freudenberggroup/data-privacy-webpages/content/_es/pages/hr_global.md

 ---
 layout: default
-title: "HR Global"
+title: "Privacyio Statementio"
-lang: en
+lang: es
 translation_reference: "hr_global"
 category: hr_systems
 ---

-# Application process at Freudenberg
+# Application process at Freudenberg (ES)

 The Freudenberg Group appreciates your visit to our job portal and your interest in the companies of the Freudenberg Group.